MTG/acousticbrainz-genre-dataset/README.md

 ## Task description
 This task invites participants to **predict genre and subgenre of unknown music recordings (songs) given automatically computed features of those recordings**.
 We provide a training set of such audio features taken from the [AcousticBrainz](http://acousticbrainz.org/) database together with **four different ground truths of genre and subgenre labels**.
 These genre datasets were created using as a source four different music metadata websites.
 Their genre taxonomies vary in class spaces, specificity and breadth.
 Each source has its own definition for its genre labels meaning that these labels may be different between sources.
 Participants must train model(s) using this data and then generate predictions of genre and subgenre labels for a test set.

-We provide a dataset (development and test sets) for every genre ground truth.
+We provide a dataset (a development and test set) for every genre ground truth.
 In total, participants will be given four development datasets and all proposed models will be evaluated on four test datasets. **The goal is to create a system that uses provided music features as an input and predicts genre and subgenre labels, following genre taxonomy of each ground truth.**

+Importantly, annotations in the datasets are multi-label. **There may be multiple genre and subgenre annotations for the same music recording.** It is guaranteed that each recording has at least one genre label, while subgenres are not always present.

 The task includes two subtasks: